AdobeDocs/experience-manager-65.en/help/sites-administering/adobeanalytics-link.md

 >[!NOTE]
 >
->The XSS Antisamy configuration is now in SLING under path **/libs/sling/xss.config.xml** and the following rules need to be added to for ad-hoc linking to work:
+>The XSS Antisamy configuration is now in SLING under path **/libs/sling/xss.config.xml** and the following rules need to be added to ad-hoc so that linking works:

 #### Anchor tag rule extension {#anchor-tag-rule-extension}